 - 'Đi!' 走 Zǒu!
 (Let's go!), etc.

-Beside what is described as a feature of "peculiarities", some other linguistic aspects are found common in both C and V in a way such that their similarities are characteristically of the same origin, for example, 'mắt' 目 M mù ('eye'), Hai. /mat7/, which marks it not of Malay origin then, so are other SV versions of the MC literary forms that coexist with VS derivatives of another C dialect persistently of all times, e.g.
+To go more in detail of what is described as a feature of "peculiarities", some other linguistic aspects are also found common in both C and V in a way such that their similarities are characteristically of the same origin, for example, 'mắt' 目 M mù ('eye'), Hai. /mat7/, which marks it not of Malay origin then, so are other SV versions of the MC literary forms that coexist with VS derivatives of another C dialect persistently of all times, e.g.

 - 'Đi' 走 M Zǒu (go), Hai. /duj3/,